1. What personal information do we collect from you?

 In some cases, we employ service providers in compliance with legal requirements for order processing, i.e. on our behalf, in accordance with our instructions and under our control.

-- technical service providers we use to provide the website, e.g. service providers for software maintenance, data centre operation and hosting
+- technical service providers who we engage in order to provide this website and the podcasts, e.g. providers for software maintenance, data centre operation and hosting

 - technical service providers we use to provide functionalities, e.g. essential cookies for technical purposes.

 - service providers for the practical implementation of advertising and marketing, e.g. service providers for e-mail and analytics cookies as well as service providers for the operation of the Customer Database